 Each season takes place during the school year, culminating with Global Finals in May.
 Depending on the Challenge, teams typically spend two to four months developing and practicing their Challenge solutions.

 Teams choose one of the seven Challenges.
 After creating and developing their solutions, they go to a local tournament.
-Top-scoring teams advance to their state or country tournament, also know as an Affiliate tournament.
-The top-tier teams from each Affiliate tournament have the opportunity to participate in Global Finals–the world’s largest celebration of creativity..
+Top-scoring teams advance to their state or country tournament, also known as an Affiliate tournament.
+The top-tier teams from each Affiliate Tournament have the opportunity to participate in Global Finals–the world’s largest celebration of creativity.